syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ### Custom sorting of groups

-The .NET MAUI ListView allows you to sort the groups based on custom logic applied to either the [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupComparer) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.GroupDescriptor.html#Syncfusion_DataSource_GroupDescriptor_Comparer) added to the `DataSource.GroupDescriptors` collection.
+The SfListView allows you to sort the groups based on custom logic applied to either the [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupComparer) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.GroupDescriptor.html#Syncfusion_DataSource_GroupDescriptor_Comparer) added to the `DataSource.GroupDescriptors` collection.

 In custom group comparer, all the items present in a group compares each other based on the items count to each group sorted accordingly.